 Marco Polo and the Catalan Atlas

-The Catalan Atlas (1375, image above), created by the workshop of the Majorcan cartographer Abraham Cresques, stands as a masterpiece of medieval cartography that incorporated information from a variety of medieval sources, including Polo's account.
-Created as a gift from the Crown of Aragon to Charles VI of France, this medieval world Mao represents one of the most detailed and well-known cartographic representations of Asia in the European Middle Ages.
+The Catalan Atlas (1375), produced in the workshop of the Majorcan cartographer Abraham Cresques, is a masterpiece of medieval cartography.
+It synthesizes geographical knowledge from diverse medieval sources, including the accounts of Marco Polo.
+Originally created as a gift from the Crown of Aragon to Charles VI of France, this mappamundi offers one of the most detailed and renowned European depictions of Asia from the Middle Ages.

-High resolution images are of public domain and have been provided by the Bibliothèque Nationale de France.
-Feel free to navigate the map and zoom on its details and click the shaded areas to read captions and toponyms.
+The high-resolution images used here are in the public domain and have been provided by the Bibliothèque nationale de France.
+Please feel free to navigate the map, zoom into details, and click on the shaded areas to reveal captions and toponyms.

-The visualization interface is still in its beta version - we have currently digitised the last panel of the map (Panel VI), focused on Central and East Asia.
-We are currently working on a Chinese translation of the atlas' contents.
+Note: This visualization interface is currently in its beta version.
+We have digitized the final panel of the atlas (Panel VI), which centers on Central and East Asia.
+We are also currently developing a Chinese translation of the atlas's contents.

 The Catalan Atlas